Menu

 Geography

-VISION -Being a Geographer at Lyppard Grange Primary School
+VISION - Being a Geographer at Lyppard Grange Primary School

-At Lyppard Grange Primary School, we believe that Geography gives pupils an understanding of the world around them, places near and far, its environments, and the processes that create and affect them.
+At Lyppard Grange Primary School, we believe that Geography gives pupils an understanding of the world around them, its environments, and the processes that create and affect them.
 Children are geographers at Lyppard Grange; they are excited to find out more about our world in the classroom and experience practical fieldwork in our forest school as well as the local area.
-With climate change, human impact and the environment part of our curriculum, our children ask big questions about they world they live in.
-They study diverse places across the globe and compare these places with their own environment.
-Children will, in turn, develop a passion for the world and a sense of responsibility for sustaining and protecting it.
+With climate change, human and physical impacts on the environment, and fair trade part of our curriculum, our children ask big questions about they world they live in and learn to communicate their understanding of these issues.
+They study diverse places across the globe and compare these places with their own environment, developing a sense of curiosity of places beyond their local area.
+Our vision is that children will develop a sense of responsibility for sustaining and protecting the world around them.
+Children are inspired by exciting and relevant themes and can see a link with Geography in school and their own futures.
+At Lyppard Grange Primary School, teaching is creative and inspiring with golden threads running through themes that are aimed at capturing children’s enthusiasm and interest.

 INTENT